 Nimisha Asthagiri

-Nimisha Asthagiri is a Data and AI Principal at Thoughtworks, a global digital consultancy that integrates strategy, design and engineering to transform enterprises to modern digital businesses.
-She leads Data and AI transformations for her clients with strategic combinations of design thinking, change management, experimentation, and platform architecture.
-Her most recent focus is designing agentic enterprises for responsible AI.
-Prior, she was Chief Architect at edX, driving intentional architecture for the next generation of large-scale online learning.
-She is a long-term technologist who values innovations that result from the amplification of diverse voices and the synergism of collective strength.
+Nimisha Asthagiri is a Global Director of Data and AI at Thoughtworks, a digital consultancy that integrates design, engineering and AI to transform enterprises to modern digital businesses.
+She leads digital transformations for her clients with strategic combinations of design thinking, change management, experimentation, and platform architecture.
+Her most recent focus is architecting agentic enterprises while applying systems thinking for responsible AI.
+Previously, she was Chief Architect at edX, driving intentional architecture for the next generation of large-scale online learning.
+Nimisha also serves as advisor and board member to emerging businesses, including serving as a consulting CTO.
+She began her career in Boston-based technology startups and holds multiple degrees from MIT.
+A seasoned technologist, Nimisha is passionate about fostering innovation through the amplification of diverse voices and the synergism of collective strength.